BWH Researchers Focus on Improvements in Weight-Loss Surgery for Better Diabetes Outcomes

 At Brigham and Women’s Hospital (BWH), a multidisciplinary team including gastroenterologists, gastrointestinal surgeons, transplant surgeons, endocrinologists, nutritionists, and a range of other specialists has successfully performed a series of total pancreatectomy with islet cell autotransplantation (TPIAT) procedures since 2013 for the treatment of patients with severe chronic pancreatitis.
 BWH is among a select number of hospitals nationwide to offer TPIAT.

-Medical oncologists in the Pancreaticobiliary Tumor Center, part of the Center for Gastrointestinal Oncology and the Robert T. and Judith B. Hale Center for Pancreatic Cancer at Dana-Farber/Brigham and Women’s Cancer Center, are leading a novel clinical trial for pancreatic cancer and have recently discovered a new sign of early development of the disease.
+Medical oncologists in the Pancreaticobiliary Tumor Center, part of the Center for Gastrointestinal Oncology and the Robert T. and Judith B. Hale Center for Pancreatic Cancer at Dana-Farber Brigham Cancer Center, are leading a novel clinical trial for pancreatic cancer and have recently discovered a new sign of early development of the disease.